Policies & Procedures

 Only students that live in the blocks around the school are allowed to walk to and from school.
 This is because they live too close for a bus route.
 Please take note of the following two areas where students must walk to and from school.

 If your child walks to and from school, parents are not allowed to bring them or pick them up in vehicles.
 If you choose to drive them, you must go through the Lower car drop off area.
+(This is the procedure you will follow in the case of bad weather/rainy days.)

 Personal illness (physical or emotional illness)